alyf-de/erpnext_pdf-on-submit/README.md

     Disable this option to get the PDF immediately.
 When you submit the document you will see a progress bar while the PDF gets created.
 When it's done you immediately see the PDF attached to the document.

+  - The PDF will be created in the language that is specified in the "Language" field of the current document.
+In your **Customer** and **Supplier** masters you can choose the default "Print Language".

 ![PDF on Submit Settings](docs/settings.gif)

 ## Add translations